Sunday, June 30, 2019

 6. Jim Dandy - Black Oak Arkansas

 For a cover, I wanted to get inspiration from the covers of the compilation series.
-But none of those covers show any relation to the others.
-So I figured I had free rein.
-But in the end, I decided on a rather simple design that quite frankly is nicer than the covers of the actual series.
+But none of those covers showed any relation to the others, so I figured I had free rein.
+In the end, I decided on a rather simple design that, quite frankly, is nicer than the covers of the actual series.